casper-network/ceps/text/0005-syncing.md

 Given all the above:

-> Active node needs to know whole DAGs of all active (bonded) eras.
+> Active node needs to know whole DAGs of all active (bonded) eras to correctly participate in the protocol.

 ## How to synchronize ##